 - The parts of the wheat kernel and the nutrients provided are:

-- Fiber helps to keep bowel movements soft in form and reduces problems related to constipation.
+Fiber helps to keep bowel movements soft and reduces constipation.

-Discuss why the National Cancer Institute recommends 20-35 grams of daily fiber.
+The American Institute for Cancer Research recommends 30 grams of daily fiber.

-- Fiber may reduce the risks of diverticulosis, colon and rectal cancer.
+Fiber may reduce the risk of some diseases including colon and rectal cancer.

-- Foods high in fiber: fruits and vegetables (especially the skins or peels), whole grains, legumes, bran cereals, dry beans, nuts, split peas and lentils.
+Foods high in fiber: fruits and vegetables, whole grains, legumes, nuts and seeds.

-Apply food selection and preparation guidelines related to quick breads, rice, grains, and pasta.
-STEM (Math/Science)
+Apply food selection and preparation guidelines related to quick breads, grains and pasta.

-Identify examples of quick breads: muffins, pancakes, waffles, biscuits, cornbread and nut/fruit bread.
+Quick breads include: muffins, pancakes, waffles, biscuits, cornbread, and fruit bread.